Slow down to keep road workers safe

 It's the law that you must adhere to the posted speed limit on our roads.
 In areas where road works are being undertaken the speed limit may be shown on electronic displays or other temporary signage.

-You need to slow down to the speed limit that is shown on the signage and stay at or below this speed until you have left the works.
+You need to slow down to the speed limit that is shown on the signage and stay at or below this speed until you see signage that shows a different speed.

 Speed limits in road works areas are enforceable and you can be fined for speeding.
 Mobile and fixed cameras may be operational in these zones or Victoria Police may be undertaking enforcement activities.